-Back in the ’80s, the burrito made a pretty good hook for a fundraising event.
-Especially in Watsonville, a Latinx community with a interest in the dish.
+Back in the ’80s, burritos were hot.
+They made a pretty good hook for a fundraising event.
+Especially in Watsonville, a Latinx community that was (and is) the mecca for good Mexican food in this county.
 The once-a-year Burrito Bash (this tee is from the 1986 event) raised money for worthy causes from the ’80s into the ‘90s.
 Dozens of vendors put their personal spin on the noble food log that is a burrito.

 Soon everybody had heard, and Mission-style burritos became a hot trend around the bay.
 They moved from the inner cities into the ‘burbs and beyond.
-Real taquerias began to spring up everywhere and do battle with the Taco Bells.
+Real taquerias sprang up everywhere and did battle with the Taco Bells.

 So in the end, every day’s a Burrito Bash anymore if you want it to be.
 You don’t even need a ticket.